foxypool/docs/docs/proof-of-capacity/glossary.md

 An alternative name for the [account id](#account-id).
 The Plotter Id is the first number in a [plot file](#plot-file) name.

 #### POC
-Proof-of-Capacity, the consensus algorithm of HDD mining coins, like BURST, BHD, etc.
+Proof-of-Capacity, the consensus algorithm of HDD mining coins, like SIGNA, BHD, etc.

 #### POC1
-The old legacy plot file format of BURST, not used anymore.
+The old legacy plot file format of SIGNA, not used anymore.

 #### POC2
-The currently used plot file format of BURST.
+The currently used plot file format of SIGNA.
 Adopted by other coins like BHD etc. File name format: `<plotter_id>_<start_nonce>_<nonce_count>`

 #### Reward Assignment
-The BURST terminology for a [binding](#binding).
+The SIGNA terminology for a [binding](#binding).

 #### Solo mining
 Submitting deadlines to a wallet directly is called solo mining.
 With solo mining you don't share rewards with anyone else but also only receive rewards when you win a block.